zgod37/bank_acct_analyzer/readme.md

 * Be sure to use only one word per location (e.g. "whole" instead of "whole foods")
 * Check your file's transaction description to get an idea of how they're stored in your bank's database.
 For example, Marathon gas stations are listed in my bank as "MARATHO"
-* Beware!
-Some purveyors have seemingly random transaction descriptions, e.g. Wal-Mart is sometimes listed as "WM SUPERCENTER" and "WAL-MART" other times.
+* Beware of inconsistencies!
+Some purveyors have seemingly random transaction descriptions, e.g. Wal-Mart is listed as "WM SUPERCENTER" sometimes, and "WAL-MART" other times.
 YMMV